mdp/gibberish-aes/README.markdown

 library that's been open source for quite some time, and has received [FIPS certification][1] from NIST.

 One of my primary issues with other AES libraries is the lack of support for OpenSSL.
-I don't think one can expect users to trust a library that's not compatible with a standard like OpenSSL.
+One can't expect users to trust a library that's not compatible with a standard like OpenSSL.
 It's outside the range of many users to audit encryption code, and while compatibility doesn't ensure 100% compliance(especially with asymmetric encryption), one can come pretty close with a symmetric algorithm like AES where the only difference is how OpenSSL picks its random 8 byte salt.

-I built Gibberish to output its encrypted data in an identical format to OpenSSL, with an 8 byte salted PBE, and a Base64 encoding output.
+I built the Gibberish library to output its encrypted data in an identical format to OpenSSL, with an 8 byte salted PBE.
 This should allow anyone using the library to interoperate with OpenSSL with the least amount of work.

-The size of this library is under 25k when it's compressed and I feel that's adequate for most uses.
-Although I used lookup tables for Galois fields, the cost of the size increase was well offset by the more than 10 fold increase in speed.
-I think 10k extra is a small price to pay for a speed increase like that.

-I've also done my best to keep the library clean and encapsulated.
-I want this library to be capable of being dropped into nearly any website and function without hindering other libraries in use.
-The downside to this is that it grew with the addition of its own Base64 library and MD5 hashing algorithm.
-I'm not sure that at 25k it really matters.
-It's a pretty specific library built to handle a specific task, I doubt anyone using it will sweat the extra size.
+I used lookup tables for Galois fields, which gave a 10x speed increase, although at the cost of some size.

 ### Testing package
 Open up the test directory and you'll find an HTML file that allows you to verify it's